Best Software

 Best for: Enterprise legal operations at 1,000+ user companies with template-driven generation and Salesforce CPQ integration

-Ironclad generates contracts from a robust template library combined with the AI Negotiator add-on for review.
-The pattern fits enterprise legal operations where contracts are templated at scale and the workflow gets the value, not the generation itself.
-Generation depth is solid; the architectural strength is the workflow around it.
+Ironclad generates contracts from a robust template library, combined with an agentic AI suite and the AI Negotiator add-on for review.
+The pattern fits enterprise legal operations where contracts are templated at scale and much of the value sits in the workflow around generation.
+Ironclad was named a Leader in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management.
+(Vendr's purchasing data is the best public reference point for cost; Ironclad publishes no rates.)

 Generation features: